 \subsection{Problem Statement}

-In a single stochastic game, achieving Nash Equilibrium gives reasonable solutions and is of great importance \cite{hu2003nash,yang2018mean,perolat2017learning}.
+In a single Markov Game, achieving Nash Equilibrium gives reasonable solutions and is of great importance \citep{hu2003nash,yang2018mean,perolat2017learning}.
 To enable generalization in different MGs, the most straightforward way is to learn a joint strategy set $\boldsymbol{\Pi}$ that contains effective joint strategies for every MG, \eg, the ones that achieve NE.
-Denote the set of all training MGs as $\mdp$ and the set of evaluation MGs as $\mdp'$.
-The goal is then to obtain an optimal discrete (finite) or continuous (infinite) joint strategy set $\boldsymbol{\Pi}^*$ such that:
+We denote the set of all training MGs as $\mdp$ and the set of evaluation MGs as $\mdp'$.
+Then the goal is to learn an optimal joint strategy set $\boldsymbol{\Pi}^*$ that satisfies